Joan Slonczewski: Fiction

-Their 1986 Campbell Award-winning novel A Door into Ocean shows their command of genetics and ecological science, as well as their commitment to pacifism and feminism.
+Slonczewski's 1986 Campbell Award-winning novel A Door into Ocean shows their command of genetics and ecological science, as well as commitment to pacifism and feminism.
 It depicts the ecosystem of a planet covered entirely by water, inhabited by an exclusively female race of genetic engineers.
 Daughters of Elysium (1993), The Children Star (1998), and Brain Plague (2000) are loose sequels.

-A serialization of their The Children Star (1998) appeared in Analog Science Fiction and Fact, a magazine known for hard science fiction.
+A serialization of Slonczewski's The Children Star (1998) appeared in Analog Science Fiction and Fact, a magazine known for hard science fiction.

 Brain Plague (2000) depicts a world where intelligent microbes inhabit human brains.
 The microbial aliens have potential for great good as well as great evil.
 They evolve in the same way as pathogens such as HIV or as symbionts such as our digestive bacteria, which help keep humans healthy.
 Brain Plague tells of a future in which genetic engineering, combined with nanotechnology, can do everything from shaping our bodies to growing enormous buildings for us.
-"One time in class, my students were discussing my book Brain Plague.
+In an interview on their writing, Slonczewski related: "One time in class, my students were discussing my book Brain Plague.
 I asked the class, 'Is this book liberal or conservative?'
 A student said, 'It's conservative, because all the characters are married.'
 Another student jumped up, 'It is not conservative!'
-Half the book's marriages are gay – with a few robots included."—the author.
+Half the book's marriages are gay – with a few robots included."

 The Highest Frontier (2011) is a coming of age story about the first year in college of Jennifer Ramos Kennedy, a member of the ongoing Kennedy political dynasty.
 The year is 2108 and Jenny is attending Frontera College, which is located in a space habitation.
 The earth is being destroyed by human-made ecological catastrophes blamed on the "ultraphytes," UV-photosynthetic plant-animals from outer space.
 Some political factions are promoting space habitats as a solution, but the spacehabs can only accommodate a tiny percentage of the human population.
 The political system is grid locked.
 The Highest Frontier addresses political, social, and environmental issues.

-Mitochondrial Singularity

-Slonczewski invented the concept of the Mitochondrial Singularity, the idea that the technological singularity is happening gradually; that humans are gradually becoming the "mitochondria of our own machines."
-They explore these concepts in their novels Brain Plague and The Highest Frontier.